Lord Kelvin: Calculations on data rate

-Though now eminent in the academic field, Thomson was obscure to the general public.
-In September 1852, he married childhood sweetheart Margaret Crum, daughter of Walter Crum; but her health broke down on their honeymoon, and over the next 17 years, Thomson was distracted by her suffering.
-On 16 October 1854, George Gabriel Stokes wrote to Thomson to try to re-interest him in work by asking his opinion on some experiments of Michael Faraday on the proposed transatlantic telegraph cable.
+Though eminent in the academic field, Thomson was obscure to the general public.
+In September 1852, he married childhood sweetheart Margaret Crum, daughter of Walter Crum; but her health broke down on their honeymoon, and over the next 17 years Thomson was distracted by her suffering.
+On 16 October 1854 George Gabriel Stokes wrote to Thomson to try to re-interest him in work by asking his opinion on some experiments of Faraday on the proposed transatlantic telegraph cable.

-Faraday had demonstrated how the construction of a cable would limit the rate at which messages could be sent – in modern terms, the bandwidth.
+Faraday had demonstrated how the construction of a cable would limit the rate at which messages could be sent - in modern terms, the bandwidth.
 Thomson jumped at the problem and published his response that month.
 He expressed his results in terms of the data rate that could be achieved and the economic consequences in terms of the potential revenue of the transatlantic undertaking.
 In a further 1855 analysis, Thomson stressed the impact that the design of the cable would have on its profitability.

 Thomson contended that the signalling speed through a given cable was inversely proportional to the square of the length of the cable.
 Thomson's results were disputed at a meeting of the British Association in 1856 by Wildman Whitehouse, the electrician of the Atlantic Telegraph Company.
 Whitehouse had possibly misinterpreted the results of his own experiments but was doubtless feeling financial pressure as plans for the cable were already well under way.
 He believed that Thomson's calculations implied that the cable must be "abandoned as being practically and commercially impossible".

 Thomson attacked Whitehouse's contention in a letter to the popular Athenaeum magazine, pitching himself into the public eye.
 Thomson recommended a larger conductor with a larger cross section of insulation.
-He thought Whitehouse no fool, and suspected that he might have the practical skill to make the existing design work.
+He thought Whitehouse no fool and suspected that he might have the practical skill to make the existing design work.
 Thomson's work had attracted the attention of the project's undertakers.
 In December 1856, he was elected to the board of directors of the Atlantic Telegraph Company.